eove/orca/example/docs/offline_vault_ceremony.md

 > [!Important]
 > * The ceremony's configuration (environment, *C<sub>vault</sub>*, etc…) that [has been set by the 📢`organiser`](#configuring-the-ceremony) should be verified.
+> * No custom action script should ask for user input or give an interactive shell.
 > * Any change displayed by the diff should be considered legitimate to you.
 > * During this step, 👥`team members` will also review and understand all the scripts that are planned for execution during the ceremony.
 > * Scripts should never ask the offline topmost root CA to sign anything that doesn't strictly remains in the offline vault (no external CSR).